Clash of the Ash

-Themes
+Background and writing

 The song is about the sport of shinty and the first verse revolves around a team making their way to an away game, through "straths and glens".
 Prominent throughout the song is the use of nicknames, which are a common element.

 The second verse is a portrayal of a game against Kinlochshiel, the only shinty team named in the song in the line: But if we do all that and there’s no-one spareTell me who’s gonna mark the Kinlochshiel Bear.
 This verse refers to various positions on the shinty park as well as the sawdust, a reference to the penalty box aka the "D" which is often marked out with sawdust instead of paint.

 The final verse references shinty's long history (shared with hurling) which stretches back to ancient Celtic history:

 'And for every fighting Highland manStand by your brother, die for the clan.

 The song also praises the amateur status of those who play the sport:These shinty boys shine like the sun.We don’t play for fame, we don’t play for cashWe just play for the glory, and the clash of the ash.